kulinski-cmu/pui-homework-kulinski/final-project/README.md

 ## Usability Test

-Discuss the user feedback you got during the evaluation / usability test (\~300 words).
-Indicate which feedback you implemented, inspired new directions, or otherwise influenced your final design.
 For my usability testing I used a Wizard of Oz methodology.
-To do this, I showed
+To do this, I showed the user the pattern page first and asked them to complete 4 tasks.
+First, they were asked to make the "MOCK" pattern based on a guide that I provided them.
+Second, I asked them to add new colors to their project.
+Third, I asked them find information about how to read a project.
+Lastly, I asked them to return to the project that they had previously worked on.

+One of the main pieces of feedback that I recieved showed that some portions of the navigation was confusing.
+This was due to the lack of information about which page the user is currently on.
+This is something that I want to consider for my final version and incoproprated into the next design.

 ## Updated Designs

 ![3 screens for the project that have been updated based on feedback given during usability testing.
 From left to right: new pattern screen, previously made patterns, and a learn page.](updated-ui.JPG)